Everything you need to know about eBay for Charity. It's all here.

 In both instances, the donation is paid to PayPal Giving Fund, which then claims Gift Aid (where applicable) and redistributes the funds to your chosen charity.

-Your benefiting charity can cancel your item once you have listed it if they consider it inappropriate for their charity.
+Your benefiting charity can cancel your item once you have listed it if they consider it inappropriate for their charity:

 If your listing is cancelled by a charity, you will receive an email with an explanation of why the charity cancelled it.
 You can:

-Alternatively, your listing may have breached eBay's listing policies
+Alternatively, your listing may have breached eBay's listing policies.

 Gift Aid is one of the easiest ways to make your donation tax effective.
 Using Gift Aid means that for every pound you give, the charity will receive an extra 25p from the Government.

 If you make a Gift Aid declaration, PayPal Giving Fund (eBay's partner charity) can reclaim the basic rate tax from the government on every donation you make through eBay for Charity.
-PayPal Giving Fund passes on the reclaimed tax to the charities you support.
+PayPal Giving Fund then passes on the reclaimed tax to the charities you support.

 To claim Gift Aid, the donation has to be made by an UK individual taxpayer, sole trader, or partnership.
 Gift Aid cannot be claimed by companies.